 There’s no perfect CMS.
 There are hundreds out there, some better than others.
 In general, though, all of the top ones have different strengths and weaknesses.

-I’m operating under the assumption that you’re just trying to get a relatively basic website or blog up and running (like Quick Sprout).
+I’m operating under the assumption that you’re just trying to get a relatively basic website or blog up and running.
 If you are, stick to one of the popular CMSs that I’m about to outline.
 It will make your life a lot easier.